 Be as Flexible as Possible

-Problems will emerge if you become too strict on your developers.
+Problems will emerge if you become too strict with your developers.
 To increase productivity, you must demonstrate to your developers that you are adaptable.
 This might take the shape of a release deadline (which you should stick to), scheduling, and remote working.
 The more rigorous you are with developers, the more stressed they will be at work.

 Create a flexible environment that is not only pleasurable to work in but also meets the developer’s specific needs.
 You may have one developer that works well under time constraints, while another becomes excessively agitated and less productive.
-You’ll find out about this when you understand how each of your developers operate and can be adaptable to their work preferences, which will result in their productivity skyrocketing.
+You’ll find out about this when you understand how each of your developers operates and can be adaptable to their work preferences, which will result in their productivity skyrocketing.

 Emphasize Quality Over Quantity